CLASSES 7 DAYS/WEEK

 Wooden sword and staff practices for Aikido.

-We practice Iwama Aikido Weapon forms outdoors on Saturday mornings at the Emeryville Marina.
+We practice Iwama Aikido Weapon forms outdoors on Saturday mornings unless raining.
 Weapon practices may also be brought in to other classes during the week from time to time at the instructors' discretion.

-We practice Iwama Aikido Weapon forms outdoors on Saturday mornings at the Emeryville Marina.
+We practice Iwama Aikido Weapon forms outdoors on Saturday mornings unless raining.
 Weapon practices may also be brought in to other classes during the week from time to time at the instructors' discretion.